ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 The more common scenarios have been outlined for your convenience.
 There is an assumption that you already have your non-encrypted file volume attached to your host.
 If not, follow the directions below that best fits the operating system you're running to accomplish this task.

 **NOTE:**  All encrypted {{site.data.keyword.filestorage_short}} volumes have a different mount point than non-encrypted volumes.
-To ensure you are using the correct mount point for both your encrypted and non-encrypted {{site.data.keyword.filestorage_short}} volumes you can view the mount point information in the Volume Detials page in the UI as well as access the correct mountpoint via an API call:  SoftLayer_Network_Storage::getNetworkMountAddress().
+To ensure you are using the correct mount point for both your encrypted and non-encrypted {{site.data.keyword.filestorage_short}} volumes you can view the mount point information in the **Volume Details** page in the UI as well as access the correct mountpoint via an API call:  SoftLayer_Network_Storage::getNetworkMountAddress().

 [Accessing {{site.data.keyword.filestorage_short}} on Linux](accessing-file-storage-linux.html)